 Place each calculated volume measurement into the analysis software measurement spreadsheet.
 As measurements are placed into the spreadsheet the bias and coefficient of variation of each simulated nodule will be automatically calculated by the spreadsheet.

 After all measurements have been calculated all bias and coefficient of variation values must be within acceptable limits for this Profile.
-The phantom nodule dataset measurements must produce coefficients of variation no greater than those listed in Table 1.
+The phantom nodule dataset measurements must produce coefficients of variation no greater than those listed in Table 1 with 95% confidence.
 Volume bias may not exceed 5% of the phantom nodule manufactured volume, with 95% confidence.

 Analysis software testing of the clinical nodule dataset will consist of the following steps: